European Democrats

-The European Democrats were a loose association of conservative political parties in Europe.
-It was a political group in the European Parliament from 1979 until 1992, when it became a subgroup of the European People's Party–European Democrats (EPP-ED) group.
-The European Democrats continued to exist as a political group in the Parliamentary Assembly of the Council of Europe (PACE) until 2014, when it became the European Conservatives Group.
+The European Democratic Group, more commonly known as European Democrats, was a conservative political group that operated in the European Parliament between 1979 and 1992.
+At its height in July 1979, it had 63 MEPs.

+Ideologically, ED was more Eurosceptic and right-wing than its centre-right rival European People's Party (EPP).
+Its members included parties such as the UK Conservative Party of Margaret Thatcher, Danish Conservative People's Party, and Spanish People's Alliance.
+In 1992, ED became a subgroup of EPP, now the European People's Party–European Democrats.
+ED split from EPP in 2009 to re-create the group as the Alliance of European Conservatives and Reformists.

 European Democrats in the European Parliament

 1979–1992

 The European Democratic Group (ED) was formed on 17 July 1979 by British Conservative Party, Danish Conservative People's Party and other MEPs after their success in the 1979 elections.
 It supplanted the earlier European Conservative Group.

 In the late seventies and early eighties, the ED was the third-largest political group in the European Parliament.

 However, the group saw its membership fall sharply in the late 1980s, as many centre-right members moved to the rival European People's Party (EPP), dominated by the Christian Democratic Union of Germany (CDU), Italian Christian Democrats and the ideology of Christian democracy in general.
 The ED had been somewhat further from the political centre and less pro-European than the EPP.
 Largely isolated, even hardline eurosceptics like Margaret Thatcher conceded that the British Conservatives could not be effectively heard from such a peripheral group.